1wheel/roadtolarissa/source/_posts/2014-06-23-even-fewer-lamdas-with-d3.markdown

 ####Generalizations

 Needing a function that returns what it is passed turns out to be surprisingly common.
-We can skip a bit of typing by saving a refernce to the identify function:
+We can skip a bit of typing by saving a reference to the identify function:
 ```javascript
 var idFn = function(d){ return d; };
 ```
-and instead of typing out all the syntactical noise of `function`, `return`, `(` and `:`  every time we need it, we can say exactly what we mean everything time an identity function is used:
+and instead of typing out all the syntactical noise of `functionn`, `return`, `(` and `:`  every time we need it, we can say exactly what we mean everything time an identity function is used:
 ```javascript
     .enter().append("div")
         .text(idFn)